MonolithProjects/action-molecule/README.md

 # Molecule GitHub Action

-GitHub Action for Molecule to test your Ansible Role including the Ansible Tags.
+GitHub Action for Molecule (docker driver) to test your Ansible Roles including the Ansible Tags.
-Small, multi stage built, Alpine Linux 3.12 based Docker image.
+This GitHub Action is a small, multi stage built, Alpine Linux 3.12 based Docker image.

 ## Inputs